aasthad27/FinTrack/README.md

 - **Microsoft Cloud Technologies**: Leveraging the power of Azure Cloud Services for scalability, reliability, and security.
 - **Github Copilot Integration**: Improved development productivity and code quality with AI-powered code completion.

-## Acknowledgements

-We would like to express our gratitude to the developers and contributors of the technologies and libraries used in this project.

 ## Tools Used

 - **LocalStorage**